-Non-underlying items in respect of the year ended 31 March 2019 include £3.3 million relating to senior management and other staff and business restructuring, including associated professional fees, £0.6m legal and professional fees, £0.6m strategic review fees and £0.1 million from professional fees and expenses incurred in relation to acquisitions.
+\ Non-underlying items in respect of the year ended 31 March 2020 include £1.9 million relating to senior management and other staff and business restructuring, including associated professional fees, £1.6m legal and professional fees, £1.1m of business development costs, £0.3 million dilapidation costs and £0.2 million of other non-underlying expenditure.

-We are not presenting EBITDA before non-underlying items and other EBITDA-based measures as measures of our results of operations.
-EBITDA before non-underlying items and other EBITDA-based measures have important limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results of operations.
-EBITDA before non-underlying items, estimated pro forma adjusted EBITDA and related leverage and coverage ratios are not measurements of financial performance under IFRS and should not be considered as alternatives to other indicators of our operating performance, cash flows or any other measure of performance derived in accordance with IFRS.
-Our management believes that the presentation of EBITDA before non-underlying items and EBITDA-based measures is helpful to investors as measures of our operating performance and ability to service our debt.
-Our EBITDA before non-underlying items and our other EBITDA-based measures may not be comparable to similarly titled measures used by other companies.
+We are not presenting EBITDA/adjusted EBITDA before non-underlying items and other EBITDA-based measures as measures of our results of operations.
+EBITDA/adjusted EBITDA before non-underlying items and other EBITDA-based measures have important limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results of operations.
+EBITDA/adjusted EBITDA before non-underlying items, estimated pro forma LTM/LTM adjusted EBITDA and related leverage and coverage ratios are not measurements of financial performance under IFRS and should not be considered as alternatives to other indicators of our operating performance, cash flows or any other measure of performance derived in accordance with IFRS.
+Our management believes that the presentation of EBITDA/adjusted EBITDA before non-underlying items and EBITDA/adjusted EBITDA before non-underlying items and our other EBITDA-based measures may not be comparable to similarly titled measures used by other companies.

 - (1) EBITDA before non-underlying items represents operating profit before the amortisation and impairment of intangible assets, depreciation, amortisation of grant income, foreign exchange gains or losses and other non-underlying items.
-Accordingly, EBITDA before non-underlying items can be extracted from our consolidated financial statements by taking operating profit and adding back amortisation and impairment of intangible assets, depreciation, amortisation of grant income, foreign exchange gains or losses and other non-underlying items. - (2) Estimated pro forma adjusted EBITDA for the year ended 31 March 2019 has been calculated following the methodology set out in the IDH Finance Plc Offering Memorandum dated 22 July 2016.
+Accordingly, EBITDA before non-underlying items can be extracted from our consolidated financial statements by taking operating profit and adding back amortisation and impairment of intangible assets, depreciation, amortisation of grant income, foreign exchange gains or losses and other non-underlying items.
+In order to provide comparability with the previous year, adjusted EBITDA has also been quoted within this report and represents EBITDA before non-underlying items adjusted to include rental and other lease charges. - (2) Estimated pro forma LTM adjusted EBITDA for the year ended 31 March 2020 has been calculated following the methodology set out in the IDH Finance Plc Offering Memorandum dated 22 July 2016.

-In arriving at estimated pro forma adjusted EBITDA, management have also added back the EBITDA losses generated by the 39 dental practices that were sold or closed during the year ended 31 March 2019.
+In arriving at estimated pro forma adjusted EBITDA, management have also added back the EBITDA profits/losses generated by the 4 dental practices that were closed during the year ended 31 March 2020.

-The following table reconciles estimated pro forma adjusted EBITDA to EBITDA before non-underlying items:
+The following table reconciles estimated pro forma LTM adjusted EBITDA to adjusted EBITDA before non-underlying items: